BoJack Horseman (character): Series finale

-Later that night, BoJack's body is found in the pool by the family who now owns the house.
-While he is initially thought to be dead, he wakes up in the hospital some time later handcuffed to his bed.
-He is sentenced to 14 months in prison for breaking and entering.
-Roughly a year later, he is released from prison for a weekend (although he does end up going back to prison early) to attend Princess Carolyn's wedding to Judah.
-Once out he learns his suicide attempt and prison sentence has taught society to forgive him and offer him another chance.
-Over the course of that day, he shares a reconciling moment with each of his friends before concluding his prison sentence: he shares a drive with Mr. Peanutbutter, who tries to return the D to the Hollywood sign (though he accidentally orders a B, renaming it Hollywoob); he reconnects with Todd at the beach, who tells him that he has turned his life around and assures BoJack that he can too; and he shares a dance with Princess Carolyn, thanking each other for what they have done for each other's lives.
-She is optimistic for his future prospects, revealing The Horny Unicorn was a massive success and everyone wants him to go back to acting, saying she will recommend some excellent managers when he is released from prison.
+Later that night, BoJack's body is found in the pool by the family who now owns and resides in the house.
+While he is initially thought to be dead, he wakes up in the hospital some time later handcuffed to his hospital bed.
+He is charged, tried, and sentenced to 14 months in prison for breaking and entering, and his career was ended.

+Roughly a year later, he is released from prison for a weekend (although he does end up going back to prison early) to attend Princess Carolyn's and Judah's wedding who marry each other.

+Once out, he learns his suicide attempt and prison sentence has taught society to forgive him and offer him another chance at being an actor.
+Over the course of that day, he shares a reconciling moment with each of his friends before concluding his prison sentence: he shares a drive with Mr. Peanutbutter, who tries to return the D to the Hollywood sign (though he accidentally orders a B, renaming it Hollywoob); he reconnects with Todd at the beach, who tells him that he has turned his life around and assures BoJack that he can too; and he shares a heartfelt dance with Princess Carolyn where they thank each other for what they have done for each other's careers and lives overall.

+She is optimistic for his future prospects, revealing The Horny Unicorn was a massive success and everyone wants him to go back to acting, saying she will recommend some excellent managers to him when he is released from prison.